Booster COVID-19 vaccinations

 The COVID-19 Booster vaccine can be given alongside the flu vaccination BUT you may not get your booster and flu jab at the same appointment.
 You may have to attend two different appointments for these vaccinations.
 The flu vaccination programme protects people from serious complications from getting flu, so we would also encourage people that are eligible for a COVID-19 booster to also have their flu vaccination.
 More information on the flu vaccination is at www.nhs.uk/flujab

 GP practices across Norfolk and Waveney are under immense pressure to deliver primary care services and GP appointments alongside the roll out of the seasonal flu programme and COVID-19 vaccination boosters.

 Local health teams will provide home visits for those patients who have no other alternative due to immobility or very serious ongoing health conditions.
-But we are asking all other patients to attend their surgery, vaccination site or pharmacy for flu or booster vaccinations rather than requesting a home visit.
+But we are asking all patients who are able to do so to attend their surgery, vaccination site or community pharmacy for flu or booster vaccinations rather than requesting a home visit.

 If you require additional support to attend a vaccination site please ask a family member or friend to transport and accompany you to your booster or flu jab appointment.

 If this support is unavailable to you there are a number of community transport options you can consider through the local authority and local voluntary sector.

 Information and support for housebound patients who may be able to travel to a vaccination site for their COVID-19 booster

 If you are able to attend a local vaccination centre, please book your vaccine through the NHS national booking service online at nhs.uk/covid-vaccination or telephone 119 (free), between 7am and 11pm seven days a week.

 For patients who are unable to find support through family or friends, please see below options for community transport to your appointment: